tonyxty/hStacks/CONTRIBUTING.md

 Comments
 ===

 Each tag in Stacks project should be discussed.
-Use comments to mark corresponding parts in the source.
+Use `-- tag(1234)` on a separate line to mark corresponding parts in the source.
+When referring to a tag in a comment, use `@tag(5678)`.
 If some items are not applicable (e.g., automatic in the type-theoretic setting), explain why no code is needed in comments.

 If the formalization is notably different from the set-theoretic setting, explain how hPOV simplifies or complicates things with comments starting with "hPOV:".
 We currently do not distinguish the more precise cause (constructivity, infinite hierarchy of universes, or the homotopy interpretation of path types).